apollographql/rover/docs/source/ci-cd.md

 ## Jenkins
-To set up `rover` for use with Jenkins, you'll first want to consider what type of Jenkins `agent` you'll be using in your pipelines.
-The below samples are showcasing a golang pipeline utilizing Docker, but can be extended to meet your specific needs.
+To set up Rover for use with Jenkins, first consider which type of Jenkins `agent` you'll use in your pipelines.
+The samples below demonstrate a golang pipeline that uses Docker, but you can modify them to meet your specific needs.

-### Pipelines using Distributed Builds via Node Agent
+### Distributed builds via the `node` agent
-If you're running a distributed build system using Jenkins's `node` agent type, you'll need to ensure that `rover` is installed on all machines as part of a baseline image, or via a setup script, and available via a `PATH` variable globally.
+If you're running a distributed build system using the `node` agent type, make sure that Rover is installed on all machines either as part of a baseline image or via a setup script.
+Also make sure it's available globally via the `PATH` environment variable.

 ### Pipelines using Docker
 When using Docker containers as part of your build process, you'll need to be aware of a few additional things.
 Normally when installing, Rover adds the path of its executable to your `$PATH`.
 However, Jenkins doesn't persist the `$PATH` variable between runs of `sh`  `steps` as each `sh` block is run as its own process.
 This means that if you install Rover and try to run it in the next step, you get a `command not found: rover` error.
 This is functionally similar to [CircleCI note](#linux-jobs-using-the-curl-installer), however with a different solve.